Xiangjiaba Dam

 The Xiangjiaba Dam (向家坝 (向家壩, Xiàngjiābà)) is a large gravity dam on the Jinsha River, a tributary of the Yangtze River in Yunnan Province and Sichuan Province in southwest China.
-The facility has twelve Francis turbines, four with a capacity of 812 MW and four rated at 800 MW and three with 350 MW, totalling an installed capacity of 7,798 MW.
+The facility has eleven Francis turbines, four with a capacity of 812 MW and four rated at 800 MW and three with 450 MW, totalling an installed capacity of 7,798 MW.
 Xiangjiaba Dam is China's fourth-biggest hydropower station following Three Gorges Dam, Baihetan Dam and Xiluodu Dam.

 Construction started on November 26, 2006, and its first generator was commissioned in October 2012.
 The last generator was commissioned on July 9, 2014.

 The output of the generating station is connected to an ±800 kV HVDC link, the Xiangjiaba–Shanghai HVDC system, which transmits the power to Shanghai.